Actress Dina Merrill (Dec. 29, 1923-May 22, 2017) shared the screen with Rod Taylor in sparkling

 movie, Rod plays a self-reliant pilot and Dina plays his longsuffering

 wife.
-When disaster strikes, Dina displays an emotional arc from
+When disaster strikes, Dina displays an emotional arc that ranges from

 survive.
 She and Rod don't share many scenes together, but they are a